 - FriendlyLive Support

-CABLE INTERNET SERVICE AVAILABLE THROUGHOUT BC & AB
+CABLE INTERNET SERVICE AVAILABLE THROUGHOUT BC, AB AND MANITOBA

 Transferring from existing cable or DSL?
 Get FREE activation – Contact us for details!

 CONTACT OUR FRIENDLY, LIVE SUPPORT TEAM WITH ANY QUESTIONS!

 Check from our list of compatible modems that you can use with your Cable service.

 Cable Internet Plans Servicing: Alberta, British Columbia

 CipherTV and Modem Setup Guide

 Agreement.
 This is an agreement between AEBC Internet Corporation (“AEBC) and the user (“Customer’) specifying the terms and conditions under which AEBC will provide certain Internet services (the “Service”) to the Customer.
 By establishing an account, or using the Service, or by signing this agreement, Customer agrees to be bound by these terms and conditions and any other applicable user policies agreements, or as may be required by statute or regulation.